VapiAI/client-example-react-native-expo/readme.md

 >  **Warning:** This project cannot be used with an Expo Go app because it requires custom native code.
-Follow the steps in the article on how to make your own development build or prebuild your native projects.

 # Vapi React Native Integration with expo build Starter Template